-In December 1792 the National Convention placed the deposed Louis XVI on trial.
-The former king was presented with 33 charges, each describing an act of betrayal, sabotage or failure of leadership.
-After weeks of testimony, legal argument and deliberation, all 693 of the National Convention’s deputies voted in favour of the king’s guilt.
-Subsequent votes condemned him to execution, without the right of legal appeal or an appeal to the people.
-On January 21st 1793 Louis Capet, as he was then officially known, was carted to the guillotine and decapitated before thousands of his former subjects.
+In December 1792, the National Convention put the deposed Louis XVI on trial for 33 charges of betrayal, sabotage or failure of leadership.
+After weeks of testimony and deliberation, all 693 of the Convention’s deputies found him guilty.
+Subsequent votes condemned him to execution without the right of appeal.
+On January 21st 1793, the former king was carted to the guillotine and decapitated.
 The trial and execution of Louis XVI caused a sensation across France and around the world.
-Kings had been assassinated, overthrown and toppled by military defeat – but for a reigning monarch to be tried and executed in public by his own people was almost unparalleled (England’s Charles I, beheaded in 1649, being a notable exception).
+Kings had been assassinated, overthrown and toppled by military defeat – but for a reigning monarch to be tried and executed in public by his own people was almost unparalleled.

 “You want to pronounce on the fate of Louis, yet it is you yourselves who accuse him!
 You want to pronounce on the fate of Louis, yet you have already declared your views!
 You want to pronounce on the fate of Louis, yet your opinions are already spread across Europe!”

 The king’s defence

 The former king took a close personal interest in his defence.
 He spent hours each day with his lawyers: their discussions, later described by Malesherbes and Louis’ valet Jean-Baptiste Cléry, were intelligent and lively.